MicrosoftDocs/OfficeDocs-SharePoint/migration/migrate-to-sharepoint-online.md

   Use the SharePoint Assessment and Identity Management tool for SharePoint 2013 and 2010 servers to assist in migration to SharePoint online.

-  Go here to download: [SharePoint Migration Assessment Tool](https://www.microsoft.com/download/details.aspx?id=53598">SharePoint Migration Assessment Tool</a>.
+  Go here to download: [SharePoint Migration Assessment Tool](https://www.microsoft.com/download/details.aspx?id=53598)

 ## Microsoft FastTrack services